 Durban’s best mutton curry

-With travel restrictions still being enforced, we thought we would give you a taste of Durban’s best mutton curry with this easy to follow video recipe!
+We thought we would give you a taste of Durban’s best mutton curry with this easy to follow video recipe!

-You can make and enjoy at home to keep your craving at bay!
+You can make and enjoy it at home to keep your craving at bay!
 Or at least until you can enjoy a holiday on the KZN South Coast, AKA the home of the best curries in the country!

 While holidaying, what is your favourite curry to enjoy: Beef, lamb, chicken, crab, prawn or ALL OF THE ABOVE!